Sanjaya1105/html-Resume/README.md

 # html-Resume
-This Resume was build only using HTML (HyperText Markup Language).I completed this as basuc beginner html project.
+This Resume was build only using HTML (HyperText Markup Language).I completed this as basic beginner html project.